flexitarian-diet-header-banner.jpg

 The flexitarian movement has become increasingly popular in recent years.
 An increasing number of people across a wide range of European countries seem willing to limit their consumption of animal products, with 43% of people in Poland, for example, already strongly limiting their consumption of meat or eating no meat at all.4

-However, precisely because ‘flexitarianism’ lacks a strict definition, it’s tricky to compare statistics about flexitarians between different countries, since each culture may define a ‘flexitarian’ in their own way: for example, in some countries flexatariants are classed as omnivores, while others they are considered closer to vegetarians.3 People may also follow the principles of a flexitarian diet whilst being unaware of the term: a 2018 study found that despite many people in Poland actively trying to eat less meat, only 1% of Poles would self-identify as a ‘flexitarian’.7
+However, precisely because ‘flexitarianism’ lacks a strict definition, it’s tricky to compare statistics about flexitarians between different countries, since each culture may define a ‘flexitarian’ in their own way: for example, in some countries flexatariants are classed as omnivores, while others they are considered closer to vegetarians.3 People may also follow the principles of a flexitarian diet whilst being unaware of the term: a 2018 study found that despite many people in Poland actively trying to eat less meat, only 1% of Polish people would self-identify as a ‘flexitarian’.7

 Benefits of flexitarianism

-The V-PLACE project also noted two key reasons for why omnivores generally had a more positive perception of flexitarians over vegetarians or vegans:9
+The V-PLACE project also noted two key reasons why omnivores generally had a more positive perception of flexitarians over vegetarians or vegans:9

 2. Their tendency to critically assess the merits and drawbacks of plant-based alternatives by making comparisons to the original animal-based products they are replacing